lenaas/stock-market-prediction/README.md

 A full SARIMAX summary table (coefficients and diagnostics) is included in the file comments for reference.

 ### `lstm_final.py`
 Contains a small PyTorch LSTM that operates on rolling windows of features.
+The network also forecasts the next-day gap (Close_{t+1} − Open_{t+1}) so that the closing price can be reconstructed.
 Sequences are built from lagged returns, technical indicators and optionally sentiment.
 Training uses early stopping on validation loss.
 The script saves predictions to CSV and plots predicted vs. actual prices.
-The bottom of the file records the following performance for the run **without** sentiment:

 ```
 Price MAE   : 2.7116